This Knowledge Base article is relevant for ForNAV version 188.8.131.528 and higher.

 As well as giving you access to information about tables and fields, the Business Central Cloud Sandbox and the Business Central On Premise options also give you access to work with extensions directly from the ForNAV Designer, without using Visual Studio code or PowerShell.
 From the Designer you can upload, download, and unpack an extension.
 And you can download or create new reports, edit the dataset and layout, preview the result, and save the report or custom layout back into Business Central.

 In both the Converter and the Designer, you can select any of the Connection Type options to load, save, and convert reports.
 However:

 - To convert from txt to AL, you must select the Business Central Extension Project option.

-To use the Business Central Cloud or Business Central Cloud Sandbox options, you must, as a prerequisite, install the ForNAV Customizable Report Pack from AppSource.
+To use the Business Central Cloud option, you must, as a prerequisite, install the ForNAV Customizable Report Pack from AppSource.

 Business Central On Premise option:

 This option takes advantage of the Business Central API service to gain access to information about Extensions, Reports and Custom layouts from the Business Central server.

 The Server, Server Instance and Company fields in the dialog are used to construct the URLs.
 However, if the services are set up with a different port and/or base URL, then you can modify the URL directly in the URL fields.
 If you do not select a company, ForNAV uses the first company defined in the database.

 To use the Business Central On Premise option, as a prerequisite you must: